wiemrh/PetCare/README.md

 By Wiem Rebah

-Created using android & php with Retrofit 2 .
+Created using android studio & php with Retrofit 2 .